serhatturkmen/webChat/README.md

 # webChat
-Python flask chat project with socketio and sqlite databse
+Python flask chat project with socketio and sqlite database

 # Use python virualenv
 activate file is here